 Welcome...

-Welcome to the British photographic history blog which was launched at the start of 2009.
-There are now over 4200 members, in addition to regular readers.
-These range from museum and gallery curators, photographic academics, students, collectors, dealers and representatives from the photographic press from around the world.
-The blog provides a forum for news of events and happenings within the British photographic history community.
-This can include lectures or meetings, exhibition news, jobs, reviews and general news affecting collections of photographic material or individuals within the field.
-While the focus is on Britain it may, on occasion, include material that is of wider interest from Europe, the United States, Africa and Asia.
+Welcome to the British photographic history blog (BPH).
+Launched at the start of 2009 there are now nearly 4300 subscribers, in addition to regular readers.
+These range from museum and gallery curators, photography and history academics, students, collectors and dealers from around the world.
+The blog provides a forum for news of events and happenings within the BPH community.
+This includes lectures or meetings, exhibition news, jobs, reviews and general news affecting collections of photographic material or individuals within the field.
+The focus is on Britain but will include material that is of wider interest from Europe, the United States, Africa and Asia.

 A summary of the previous week's posts is usually emailed to signed up readers each Monday.